scottyschup/ruby-curriculum/oo-design/hiding.md

 `start_engines`, now he needs to remember to later call `stop_engines`.
 This makes it harder to use our class.

-A good guiding priciple of OO design is: minimize the interfaces between your classes; expose the least possible amount of state and behavior, and have a good reason for every piece of information that you expose.
+A good guiding principle of OO design is: minimize the interfaces between your classes; expose the least possible amount of state and behavior, and have a good reason for every piece of information that you expose.